wso2/docs-choreo-dev/en/developer-docs/docs/develop-components/deploy-an-application-with-buildpacks.md

 !!! info
     The capability to configure build-time environment variables is not available for components created using **Ballerina** or **WSO2 MI** build presets.

-During the build process, the build-time environment variables and their values are passed to the build presets.
-Therefore, you can configure both build presets-specific environment variables and those required for the component build.
+During the build process, the build-time environment variables and their values are passed to the build preset.
+Therefore, you can configure both build preset-specific environment variables and those required for the component build.

 For example, if you want to override the Maven command of the **Java** build presets, you can use `GOOGLE_MAVEN_BUILD_ARGS` as the environment key and `clean install` as the value.

-For more examples, see [Google Cloud's build presets documentation](https://cloud.google.com/docs/build presets/service-specific-configs).
+For more examples, see [Google Cloud's build presets documentation](https://cloud.google.com/docs/buildpacks/service-specific-configs).

 ### Customize the Default Run Command

 You can configure the run command required to start the component via the **Build Configurations** editor on the component's **Build** page.
-This overrides the default run command provided by the build presets.
+This overrides the default run command provided by the build preset.
 After configuring the run command, you must rebuild the component for the changes to take effect.<br>

 e.g., <br>